13/09/2023

 These genetic alterations can lead to the development of cancer by causing cells to grow and divide uncontrollably, leading to the formation of a tumour.
 Understanding these genetic changes can help doctors predict a person’s risk of developing certain types of cancer and guide treatment decisions if cancer does develop1.

 Genetic testing for cancer risk typically involves a blood or saliva sample.
-The sample is sent to a laboratory where scientists extract DNA and analyse it for mutations in specific genes associated with an increased risk of cancer.
+The sample is sent to a laboratory where it is analysed for mutations in specific genes associated with an increased risk of cancer.
 The results of these tests can provide valuable information about an individual’s cancer risk and guide decisions about prevention and early detection strategies1.

-It’s important to note that a positive test result does not necessarily mean a person will develop cancer, but rather that they have a higher risk.
+It’s important to note that a positive test result does not necessarily mean a person will develop cancer, but rather that they are at higher risk.
 Conversely, a negative result does not guarantee that a person will not get cancer, as many cancers are not caused by inherited mutations but by mutations that occur over a person’s lifetime1.

-BRCA1 and BRCA2 are two of the most well-studied genes in the context of cancer detection and risk stratification.
-Mutations in these genes are associated with a significantly increased risk of breast and ovarian cancer.
-The BRCA1/2 genes are tumour suppressors that play a critical role in DNA repair.
-When these genes contain harmful variants, the DNA repair process can be compromised, leading to genomic instability and increased cancer risk2.
-Genetic testing for BRCA1/2 mutations is now a standard component of risk assessment for breast and ovarian cancer.
-Individuals who carry these mutations may choose to undergo increased surveillance, chemoprevention, or prophylactic surgery to manage their cancer risk.
-Furthermore, cancers that arise in individuals with BRCA1/2 mutations often have distinctive characteristics that can influence treatment decisions.
-For example, BRCA1/2-associated cancers are often sensitive to platinum-based chemotherapy and PARP inhibitors, a class of drugs that exploit the DNA repair deficiency in these forms of cancer2.
+BRCA1 and BRCA2 genes are two of the most well-studied genes in the context of cancer risk.
+Mutations in these genes are associated with an increased risk of breast and ovarian cancer.
+The BRCA1 and BRCA2 genes are tumour suppressors that play a critical role in DNA repair.
+When these genes contain harmful variants, the DNA repair process can be compromised, leading to increased cancer risk2.
+Genetic testing for BRCA1 and BRCA2 mutations is now a standard component of risk assessment for breast and ovarian cancer.
+Individuals who carry these mutations may choose to undergo increased surveillance or surgery to manage their cancer risk.

 TP53

 The TP53 gene is one of the most frequently mutated genes in human cancers.
-It encodes the p53 protein, commonly referred to as ‘the guardian of the genome,’ which plays a crucial role in preventing cancer by regulating cell division and apoptosis.
 Mutations in TP53 can lead to the production of a dysfunctional p53 protein, allowing cells with damaged DNA to continue to divide and potentially form a tumour3.
-TP53 mutations are associated with Li-Fraumeni syndrome, a rare, inherited disorder that greatly increases the risk of developing several types of cancer.
-Genetic testing for TP53 mutations can identify individuals with Li-Fraumeni syndrome and guide strategies for cancer prevention and early detection.
-Furthermore, TP53 status can influence the management of certain types of cancer.
-For example, in chronic lymphocytic leukaemia, TP53 mutations are associated with a poor response to standard chemotherapy regimens3.
+Genetic testing for TP53 mutations can identify individuals with increased risk and guide strategies for cancer prevention and early detection.

 MLH1

-The MLH1 gene is a key player in the DNA mismatch repair system, which corrects errors that occur during DNA replication.
+The MLH1 gene helps to correct errors that occur during DNA replication.
 Mutations in MLH1 can lead to a condition known as Lynch syndrome, which significantly increases the risk of colorectal cancer, endometrial cancer, and several other types of cancer4.
 Genetic testing for MLH1 mutations can identify individuals with Lynch syndrome and guide strategies for cancer prevention and early detection.
 For example, individuals with Lynch syndrome may benefit from regular colonoscopies starting at an earlier age than the general population.
-In addition, tumours that arise in individuals with Lynch syndrome often have distinctive characteristics, such as microsatellite instability, that can influence treatment decisions4.

 The Role of Genetic Counselling